inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 and  you get
 ![flattened](/assets/images/tutorials/cookie_cutter_tiling/after_intersection.jpg)

 The reason this tiling is easy to use, is that the group contains a single closed path.
-In that case intersection does the  intersecting work quick and well/
+In that case intersection does the  intersecting work quick and well.

 * Select the result of the intersection and the remaining shape copy
 *  Remove fill if any, add stroke if necessary